glartwort/damageTracker/README.md

   - Max Roll = The maximum damage amount the creature/actor rolled (or did).
   - Max Hit  = The maximum damage done, could be smaller than the Max Roll if the creature didn't have that many hitpoints, had resistance, made a save, etc.
   - Total Damage = The cumulative damage done (while the log has been collecting).
+  - Total Healing = The cumulative amount of healling (negative damage) done.
   - Biggest Hit Taken = The maximum amount of damage that creature has taken.

 # Usage Details